-( Children’s Online Privacy Protection Act – Article ) ( Children’s Online Privacy Protection Act ) Children’s Online Privacy Protection Act (COPPA) The Children’s Online Privacy Protection Act is a significant federal law in the United States that was enacted in 1998 and came into effect in 2000.
-Its primary purpose is to protect the privacy of children under the age of 13 when they […]
+( Children’s Online Privacy Protection Act – Article ) ( Articles ) ( Children’s Online Privacy Protection Act ) Children’s Online Privacy Protection Act (COPPA) The Children’s Online Privacy Protection Act is a significant federal law in the United States that was enacted in 1998 and came into effect in 2000.
+Its primary purpose is to protect the privacy of children under the […]

 Category: Children’s Online Privacy Protection Act